-For the natural beauties in your life, Burt's Bees offers several gift sets including the Mint Medley Gift Set and the Radiant Gift Set.
-The Burt's Bees Men's Travel Kit could be a nice gift for the traveling man.
+For the natural beauties in your life, Burt's Bees offers several gift sets including the Classics Gift Set.
 Burt's Bees products are 100% natural and are not tested on animals.
 My favorite product is the Radiance Lip Shimmer because it keeps my lips soft!

-Kiss has put together manicure and pedicure sets for $9.99.
+Kiss has put together manicure and pedicure sets for people who like to do their own nails.
 What's great about these little gifts is that you can run to your local drug store and buy them.
 No crowded malls!

 Thursday, December 18, 2008

 The holiday season and all that gift shopping you're doing has probably left you a bit frazzled, huh?
 Well, I want to share this awesome article, 50 Pricey Spa Treatments You Can Do At Home, that offers a great list of resources, ideas, and tips to help you relax!

 |Cardigan by Design History | Skinny Pant by Alice + Olivia | Satchel by Fendi |

 | Hat by Eugenia Kim | Ring by Chanel | Flats by Ann Taylor